-The Sadie Award is presented by The Children’s Guild Alliance and recognizes individuals who embody our spirit and vision of making the seemingly impossible possible.
+The Sadie Award is presented by The Children’s Guild and recognizes individuals who embody our spirit and vision of making the seemingly impossible possible.
 It is named in honor of one of our founders Sadie Dashew Ginsberg, a prominent Baltimore child advocate.

 2021 Sadie Award Recipient